 Photographs and illustrations (including text printed as images) on websites and social media need an “alt-text.”
 Many apps provide automatic texts, but they are often not very useful.
 See Inclusive Publishing for guidelines.
 Here are instructions for Facebook, Twitter, and LinkedIn.

-Captioning: the United Methodist Committee on Deaf and Hard-of-Hearing Ministries offers a number of captioning resources on their Assistive Technology page.
+Captioning and ASL: the United Methodist Committee on Deaf and Hard-of-Hearing Ministries offers a number of captioning resources on their Assistive Technology page.
 These deal with videos, television, and an article about live captioning at conferences from The Voice.

 Listening Systems: the United Methodist Committee on Deaf and Hard-of-Hearing Ministries offers a downloadable book, Breaking the Sound Barrier in Your Church: Ministry and Mission With People who are Hard of Hearing or Late-Deafened (2011 edition, Adobe PDF-A), along with articles about installations in various churches and related technologies, on the Congregational Resources page at their web site.

 Audio Description: “What is Descriptive Audio?” explains how this technology is used to is used to enable people with visual difficulties to follow videos.
 “About Audio Description” provides instruction in its use.
 A list of tools for making a wide variety of visual materials is available from Describing Visual Resources.
 Instructions for making audio described YouTube videos are offered here.

 Document Accessibility assistance is available from WebAIM (Web Accessibility in Mind).
 They also offer instructions on the little-known Microsoft Accessibility Checker.
 The Acrobat PDF format requires careful attention, but the basics can be accomplished relatively easily and routinely: Creating Accessible PDFs from Microsoft Word.